Attentive multilayer fusion for vision transformers: Introduction

-In summary, our work makes three key contributions: \begin{itemize} \item We propose attentive probing using \CLS and \AP tokens from all intermediate layers, achieving consistent gains across \rebuttal{20} datasets with an average accuracy improvement of \rebuttal{5.54} percentage points compared to standard linear probing. \item We show that intermediate layer fusion provides consistent improvements across small, base, and large models, indicating that the approach generalizes across model scales without diminishing returns. \item We find that performance gains are largest for tasks that are different from the pre-training domain.
-Interpretable attention patterns show that natural image tasks rely more on later layers, while structural or specialized datasets benefit from intermediate representations, particularly from the \AP tokens, underscoring the adaptive behavior of our probe. \end{itemize}
+In summary, our work makes three key contributions: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item We propose attentive probing using \CLS and \AP tokens from all intermediate layers, achieving consistent gains across 20 datasets, with an average accuracy improvement of 5.54 percentage points over standard linear probing. \item We show that intermediate layer fusion provides consistent improvements across small, base, and large models, indicating that the approach generalizes across model scales without diminishing returns. \item We find that performance gains are largest for tasks that are different from the pre-training domain.
+Interpretable attention patterns show that natural image tasks rely more on later layers, whereas structural or specialized datasets benefit more from intermediate representations, particularly the \AP tokens, underscoring the adaptive behavior of our probe. \end{itemize}